ttytm/logseq-allday-theme/README.md

 # All Day Theme for logseq

-Concentrating on providing the best workflow experience, high readability and minimal eye strain.
+A Theme that concentrates on providing the best workflow experience, high readability and minimal eye strain.

-The theme tries to accomplish this through styling decisions in typography, colors and spacing.<br /> It gives an initially good overview of the note content section and reduces the need for manual line-breaks.
+It attempts to accomplish this through styling decisions in typography, colors and spacing.<br /> Which results in an initially good overview of the note content section and reduces the need for manual line-breaks.

 ## Preview